The item of the month will return when the fairs are running, unless I find something really nice to tempt you all with!

 So, to help with my timekeeping, here is an old Oak Georgian Longcase clock.
 Around 1760, but you knew that anyway, and it’s from Lincolnshire, Gainsborough, made by George Jackson.

-Could be yours for around £585, or so, the case has a few old repairs and the movement is 30 hours.
+Could be yours (for around £offers), or so, the case has a few old repairs and the movement is 30 hours.
 Nice strong tock and pleasant sounding bell.
+Currently on show in Banbury at Antique Modern Mix, here’s their website……

 Ask for more info.